 My favorite vegan is happy with all the selections offered for her here.
 During our last visit, she tried the Grilled Avocado with puffed quinoa, house-smoked local tomato, market roasted chili aioli, sunflower seeds, pickled carrots in a sherry honey reduction.

-Then, the Farm to Fork Spring Risotto, holding the cheese, with a smoked local tomato, Brussel sprouts, toasted garlic, pickled market carrot, shaved fennel, and a local spinach pesto.
+Then, the Farm to Fork Spring Risotto, holding the cheese, with smoked local tomato, Brussel sprouts, toasted garlic, pickled market carrot, shaved fennel, and local spinach pesto.

-BiGA makes it easy to eat healthy at one of the best places to eat in Prescott.
+BiGA makes it easy to eat healthily being one of the best restaurants in Prescott to eat at.

 142 N Cortez St. // (928) 717-0009